RampageFTW/RestaurantApiProject/README.md

 ## Development Road Map
 Features for future iterations include:
 - Add an input that lets you search by ratings
-- Add a results page to display more than one restaurant
+- Add a button that gives you a new restaurant
 - Add a filter that lets you search for a specific result for ex. distance
 - Add an input that lets you search by distance.